The best iPads for photo editing, video editing and photography in 2025

 Reasons to avoid

-✅ You want fine Apple Pencil control: Unlike non-Pro iPad, this features the Apple Pencil 2's 'hover' feature that works like a drawing tablet, so you can see exactly where the Pencil will edit before you touch the screen.
+✅ You want fine Apple Pencil control: Unlike non-Pro iPad, this features Apple Pencil hover, which works like a drawing tablet, so you can see exactly where the Pencil will edit before you touch the screen.

-✅ You want as much power as possible: With an Apple M2 chip with up to 16GB of RAM, this has more potential than the last Intel MacBook Pros.
-It can handle anything that any iPadOS app can throw at it.
+✅ You want as much power as possible: With Apple's M4 chip and up to 16GB of RAM, this can handle anything that any iPadOS app can throw at it and then some.

-❌ Adobe iPad apps aren't on par with desktop version: In our experience, the versions of Lightroom and Photoshop on iPad pale in comparison to what you can fo on the desktop version.
+❌ Adobe iPad apps aren't on par with the desktop versions: In my experience, the versions of Lightroom and Photoshop on iPad pale in comparison to what you can find on the desktop version.

 The latest iPad Pro (M4) is the best iPad for photo editing – as you'd hope, considering that it starts around the same price as a MacBook Air.
 For that price, you get Apple's laptop-class M4 processor that's more powerful than 16-inch MacBook Pros from only a few years ago, plus an astounding screen that's unique to this iPad in the current range.

-It has a 'ProMotion' 120Hz refresh rate that's fantastic for drawing or fine editing with the Apple Pencil, and the 12.9 and 11-inch iPad Pros also support a new 'hover' feature of the Apple Pencil, in which your stylus is now detected up to 12mm above the screen, allowing you to see a preview of your mark before they make it.
+It has a 'ProMotion' 120Hz refresh rate that's fantastic for drawing or fine editing with the Apple Pencil, and the 12.9 and 11-inch iPad Pros also support Apple Pencil hover, in which your stylus is now detected up to 12mm above the screen, allowing you to see a preview of your mark before they make it.

 The downside of editing on an iPad rather than a laptop is that photo-fixing apps such as Lightroom tend to lack some of the tools of their desktop counterparts - though the iOS version of Photoshop is perfect for photo-fixers who don’t need to get bogged down with irrelevant or gimmicky tools (such as Puppet Warp or Vanishing Point).

-Read our full Apple iPad Pro (M4) review
+Read the full Apple iPad Pro (M4) review

 The best-value iPad for photo editing